 Their ceremony had also taken place here, but at the time that the ceremony had finished, despite being late afternoon, the sun was still a bit too high in the sky.
-Because the Marigny Opera House faces west, that meant it had a bright blast of sunlight illuminating the upper half of the building, which would not have looked good in a wide angle, full length photograph like this.
-So, at this time we did some closer shots outside, where the sun wasn't an issue.
+Because the Marigny Opera House faces west, that meant it had a blast of sunlight illuminating the upper half of the building, with the lower half in shadow from the buildings across the street.
+This would not have looked good in a wide angle, full length photograph like this.
+So, at this time we did some tighter shots, so that the sun wasn't an issue.

 We also captured this great shot of the couple up in the choir loft, overlooking the reception space down below them.

 The couple was then announced into the reception, with their first dance and parent dances taking place, before heading outside again for a few minutes to capture that wide shot with the sun low enough to not cause problems.

 At the end of the night, the couple was give a sparkler send-off outside!